-Proof of residence is required when a student initially enrolls in a school and whenever a change of residence occurs.
+Proof of residence is required when a student initially enrolls in the school district and whenever a change of residence occurs.
 The Enrollment & Records Center will accept the following records as proof of residency:

+1. "Homeowner":

+- A current residential property tax statement or the purchasing/closing documents for property recently purchased.
+The record/document must include the name of the parent/guardian. - A current electric bill or initiation of utility service, with the name and service location, and your Photo ID.

+2. "Renters":

-- 1. "Homeowner": A current residential property tax statement (If there is not a tax bill, the purchasing/closing information for the residence can be used.)
-The record must include the name of the parent/guardian, a current electric bill or initiation of utility service, with the name and service location, and your Photo ID. - 2.
-"Renters": A current signed lease or rental agreement, which includes terms, dates, and a listing of all occupants.
-No month-to-month leases are accepted.
-The record must include the name of the parent/guardian, a current electric bill or initiation of utility service, with the name and service location, and your Photo ID.
+Must submit a current and complete signed lease or rental agreement, which includes terms, dates, with all occupants listed.
+Month-to-month leases are not accepted.
+The lease must include the name of the parent/guardian, a current electric bill or initiation of utility service, with the name and service location, and your Photo ID.